Rainbow Six Seige settings for Max FPS and performance

 Reflection Quality: Low.

-Only small visual changes in quality.
+Only small visual changes in quality will be noticeable.
 Better to keep it low.

 Ambient Occlusion: Off.